CMUSchwartzLab/BrM-Phylo/README.md

 }
 ```

-You are welcome to contact us if you have any question.
+You are welcome to reach out to us for any questions.

 Contact: Yifeng Tao (yifengt@cs.cmu.edu), Russell Schwartz (russells@andrew.cmu.edu)